soobinchoi54/zoomapi-java/README.md

 <br> 5.
 Duplicate /bots/bot.ini configuration file in the same file directory.
 Remaning it to bot2.ini
 <br> 6.
 In the second configuration file, specify secondary client id and client secret credentials
 <br> 7.
 In the /bots/botm1.java file, edit the file path to the name of your new config file
-<br> 8.
-Run botm1 again, you may test the application to verify that the database has persisted
 <br> ![New Session](/pics/m5/new-session.png)
+8. Run botm1 again, you may test the application to verify that the database has persisted

 ### Cache System:
 For the final milestone, we modified one of our previous bots, botm1, to test the integration of a new cache system to our library.
 Instead of executing HTTP requests each time we want to test our zoom Channel and Message comoponents, we cache the queried data in a local cache memory organized into 4 different tables (Credentials, Channel, ChannelMember, and ChannelMessage).
 Below is a screenshot of our TableHelper.java class, which is a generically typed helper class that each of the four tables extends to implement its own table.